 6. Helps you pay your debt down sooner.
 With a higher APR, the interest adds up faster if you aren’t paying the balance in full.
 It can take longer to pay off as interest accrues.
 With a lower APR, the same monthly payment goes a longer way toward paying off the balance on the card.

 7. Understand what a high APR means for your balance.
-With a balance of between 15 – 20% APR, almost half of every minimum payment made is consumed by interest charges.
+If you carry a balance, with an APR of between 15 – 20%, almost half of every minimum payment made is consumed by interest charges.
 With over 20% APR that becomes nearly two thirds of your minimum payment.
 See the inset below for an example.

 So, when is a low rate credit card good for you?
 It’s best for folks who carry a balance, and for those who tend to make large purchases.
 It’s also great for those building credit and paying down debt.
 At Cedar Point, we think a low rate card is a win-win for everyone.
 Switch to Cedar Point’s low rate card and spend with confidence.